gamesbook/protograf/docs/source/card_decks.rst

 3. A ``Matrix`` command
 4. A directory (containing images)
 5. A "list of lists" (included in the script)
-6. The BoardGameGeek API (available as a list-of-lists)
+6. The :ref:`BoardGameGeek API <the-bgg-command>` (available as a list-of-lists)

 Apart from the images directory, each data source is essentially a set of rows and columns.
 Each **row** represents data that must appear on a card.
-Each **column** must be named so that the data can be referenced and used:
+Each **column** must be named so that the data can be referenced and used, in some way, for a card:

 - the names for a CSV file must appear in the first line of the file
 - the names for a Excel file must appear in the columns of the first row of